Uberi/University-Notes/MATH137/MATH137.md

 We need some other way of making them solvable.

-L'Hôpital's rule is a very general method of removing indeterminate forms
+L'Hôpital's rule is a very general method of removing indeterminate forms.

 ### L'Hôpital's Rule